gabe-parrish/NumericalEarth/content/geodynamics/intro/00/intro_section.md

  are loops, logic and data structures.
 Most importantly, don't allow yourself to be intimidated.
 Baby steps and normal human brains will get you there.

- We will use Python notebooks to do the exercises because you can write text and execute code all in one place.
+ We will use Python Jupyter notebooks to do the exercises because you can write text and execute code all in one place.
  It's really nice.

   There are all manner of resources out there for learning (I like "Learn Python the